Decentralized Learning Made Practical with Client Sampling: Design of

 \subsection{System Model and Assumptions}

-We consider a network of $n$ nodes that collaboratively train a global machine learning model $ \theta $ in a decentralized environment.
+We consider a peer-to-peer network of $n$ nodes that collaboratively train a global machine learning model $ \theta $.
 Each participating node has access to a local dataset which never leaves the participants' device.
 Only the model parameters are exchanged between participating nodes.
 We assume that each node knows the specifications of the ML model being trained, the learning hyperparameters, and the settings specific to \SystemName{}.
-This information can, for example, be made available on a web page.
+These can be exchanged before training starts.

-\textbf{Network and failure model.} In contrast to a data-centre setting, model training with \SystemName{} proceeds in an uncontrolled decentralized environment and relies on the cooperation of potentially unreliable nodes.
-We assume that nodes are connected through a fully connected overlay network (\textit{i.e.}, all nodes can communicate with each other).
-We outline the \SystemName{} membership protocol later in Section~\ref{section:joining-leaving}.
-Nodes may join or leave, intentionally or unintentionally, the network at any time.
-We assume that participating nodes faithfully execute the algorithm but may become unresponsive at any time during the training session.
-These failures might be transient in nature (\textit{e.g.}, network packet drop, or temporary disconnection) or be more permanent (\textit{e.g.}, a participant turned off its device).
-Though the computational capacities of participating nodes may vary, we assume that each node's computational resources are sufficient to reliably participate in the model training.
+\textbf{Network and failure model.} In contrast to a data center setting, model training with \SystemName{} proceeds in a decentralized environment and relies on the cooperation of nodes with intermittent availabilities and varying resource capacities.
+We assume that each node has a unique identifier (\eg, a public key) and assume that nodes are connected through a fully connected overlay network (\textit{i.e.}, all nodes can communicate with each other).
+Nodes may join or leave the network at any time.
+Though the computational capacities of participating nodes may vary, we assume that each node's computational resources are sufficient to reliably participate in learning.
+We assume that the model being trained fits into the memory of individual nodes.
+Also, aggregators in \SystemName{} should have sufficient memory or disk space to store and aggregate the trained models produced by other nodes.
 Finally, we assume a partially synchronous network model in which the delivery time of network messages is periodically bounded~\cite{dwork1988consensus}.
 As such, we can detect unresponsive nodes with timeouts during the periods of synchrony and otherwise wait until the network becomes synchronous again.

+In designing and evaluating \SystemName{}, our primary focus is on system scalability and efficiency under churn.
+While we remark that nodes might act malicious during the training process, \eg, by data poisoning or adversarial attacks, this introduces a separate layer of complexity and we consciously leave out these considerations.
+However, we acknowledge research in privacy-preserving ML, many of which we believe could be integrated or adapted into \SystemName{}~\cite{bonawitz2017practical,mothukuri2021survey}.